CSNG-MFF/mozaik/README.rst

 Now you can install all other dependencies in this protected environment::

-  pip3 install numpy==1.23.5 scipy mpi4py matplotlib quantities lazyarray interval Pillow param==1.5.1 parameters neo cython pynn==0.10.0 psutil future requests elephant pytest-xdist pytest-timeout junitparser numba
+  pip3 install numpy scipy mpi4py matplotlib quantities lazyarray interval Pillow param==1.5.1 parameters neo cython psutil future requests elephant pytest-xdist pytest-timeout junitparser numba pip3 install numpy==1.23.5 scipy mpi4py matplotlib quantities lazyarray interval Pillow param==1.5.1 parameters neo cython psutil future requests elephant pytest-xdist pytest-timeout junitparser numba

 Next we will manually install several packages.
 It is probably the best if you create a separate directory in an appropriate place, where you will download and install the packages from.